ashutoshmjain/gita/src/prologue.md

 [^immortals]:  Immortal Eight
 - In Hindu scriptures, there are frequent mentions of eight `Chiranjeevies`.
 The literal meaning is the one who lives for very long time such that they may be seen as immortals.
 Among them are Ved Vyasa, Parshu Rama, Ashwathama, Vibishana, Krupacharya, Hanumaan, Mahabali and Markandeya.
+- The idea of immortality is a metaphor the work they did.
+For examle `Parshuram` weilded and axe.
+The axe is a symbol of tools. `Parshuram` is immortal in every tool we use todate no matter how sophisticated our tools got from that primordial time.
+Similarly `Ved Yyasa Dwaipayana` is immortal for the literature he created and also the most important tool of the trade - transcription.

 ---